micha-p/sqldump/README.md

 - insert and query limited by request length
 - some data types cause problems at driver level
 - passwords might be supplied or bookmarked via URL
+- TLS-encryption possible
 - no javascript

-#### SQL-injection via Request parameters
+##### SQL-injection via Request parameters

 To prevent SQL-injection, all supplied identifiers are backqoted and to prevent escaping, all backquotes are escaped by doubling them.
 Values are doublequoted, supplied double quotes are escaped the same way.
 Where-clauses are especially difficult to ckeck, as this would require full parsing of SQL-expressions.
-Therefore they are avoided (TODO).
+Therefore they are avoided, and identiefiers and values are transmitted in separate query fields.

-#### Javascript-Injection via Identifiers and Values
+##### Javascript-Injection via Identifiers and Values

 If identifiers for tables or fields contain quotes or doublequotes, control might escape from these strings.
-Therefore they are protected by html-escaping in templates and manually (TODO).
+Therefore they are protected by escaping html in templates and manually.

-#### Login-attack via credentials
+##### Login-attack via credentials

 Establishing connections to databases is done by the standard library-functions.
-The credentials taken from a simple html-form are directly submitted to the library without any further processing.
-It has to be trusted to their code.
+Credentials taken from a simple html-form are directly submitted to the library without any further processing.

 # License